ptoonen/akka-bootcamp/src/Unit-1/lesson5/README.md

 *This one is a little counter-intuitive*.
 Here's the deal.

-In this case, we aren't using the handle for `consoleWriterActor` to talk directly to it.
+In this case, we aren't just using the handle for `consoleWriterActor` to talk directly to it.
 Instead we are putting that `IActorRef` inside a message that is getting sent somewhere else in the system for processing.
 When that message is received, the receiving actor will know everything it needs to in order to do its job.

 This is actually a good design pattern in the actor model, because it makes the message being passed entirely self-contained and keeps the system as a whole flexible, even if this one actor (`FileValidatorActor`) needs an `IActorRef` passed in and is a little coupled.